naveen20306/HDLBits_solutions/7458/README.md

 OR
 - Declare "four wires" as intermediate signals for the outputs of the AND gates and use those in the final OR outputs.

-For extra practice, try "both ways".
+For extra practice,try "both ways".

 ## 🎯 Objective
 - Understand how to model a real IC using basic logic gates.